MicrosoftDocs/win32/desktop-src/dataxchg/monitoring-applications.md

 ---
 title: Monitoring Applications
-description: This topic discusses how elements of the Dynamic Data Exchange Management Library can be used to create an application that monitors dynamic data exchange activity in the system. ms.assetid: '6705dc8e-d1e9-4057-9fa2-42cd5cf818af'
+description: This topic discusses how elements of the Dynamic Data Exchange Management Library can be used to create an application that monitors dynamic data exchange activity in the system. ms.assetid: 6705dc8e-d1e9-4057-9fa2-42cd5cf818af
-keywords: ["Windows User Interface,Dynamic Data Exchange (DDE)", "Dynamic Data Exchange (DDE),monitoring applications", "DDE (Dynamic Data Exchange),monitoring applications", "data exchange,Dynamic Data Exchange (DDE)", "Windows User Interface,Dynamic Data Exchange Management Library (DDEML)", "Dynamic Data Exchange Management Library (DDEML),monitoring applications", "DDEML (Dynamic Data Exchange Management Library),monitoring applications", "data exchange,Dynamic Data Exchange Management Library (DDEML)"]
+keywords:
+- Windows User Interface,Dynamic Data Exchange (DDE)
+- Dynamic Data Exchange (DDE),monitoring applications
+- DDE (Dynamic Data Exchange),monitoring applications
+- data exchange,Dynamic Data Exchange (DDE)
+- Windows User Interface,Dynamic Data Exchange Management Library (DDEML)
+- Dynamic Data Exchange Management Library (DDEML),monitoring applications
+- DDEML (Dynamic Data Exchange Management Library),monitoring applications
+- data exchange,Dynamic Data Exchange Management Library (DDEML) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Monitoring Applications

 The API elements of the Dynamic Data Exchange Management Library (DDEML) can be used to create an application that monitors Dynamic Data Exchange (DDE) activity in the system.
 Like any DDEML application, a DDE monitoring application contains a DDE callback function.
 The DDEML notifies a monitoring application's DDE callback function whenever a DDE event occurs, passing information about the event to the callback function.
 The application typically displays the information in a window or writes it to a file.

-To receive notifications from the DDEML, an application must have registered as a DDE monitor by specifying the APPCLASS\_MONITOR flag in a call to the [**DdeInitialize**](ddeinitialize.md) function.
+To receive notifications from the DDEML, an application must have registered as a DDE monitor by specifying the APPCLASS\_MONITOR flag in a call to the [**DdeInitialize**](/windows/win32/Ddeml/nf-ddeml-ddeinitializea?branch=master) function.
 In this same call, the application can specify one or more monitor flags to indicate the types of events for which the DDEML is to notify the application's callback function.
 The following monitor flags can be specified by an application: